CaTs and DAGs: Integrating Directed Acyclic Graphs with Transformers for Causally Constrained Predictions: Related Work

 \section{Related Work}

-There exists a long history of inductive biases being used to design effective machine learning models.
-This inductive bias can be used in varying degrees: (a) one may constrain a model according to a causal \textit{structure} which puts a restrictive prior on the possible interactions between variables, dimensions, or inputs.
-This can be done to aid in tasks which require disentanglement of generative factors \cite{locatello, higgins, disentanglement, Yang2020, bengio2019}, or in causal inference for estimating the effect of an intervention \cite{Shalit2017, louizos2017}. (b) Inductive bias can be used to restrict the class of functions which can be learned as part of a function approximation task.
-The latter are often more `general' than structural inductive biases and include the utilization of, for instance, convolution operations for vision tasks, or weight regularization to encourage function smoothness \cite{Goyal2020}.
-Functional inductive biases can be used to project an input onto a very specific space for purposes of a downstream task (see registration in medical images \cite{Friedman2023}, or DAGs for predicting emotion \cite{Shen2021}).
+The design of effective machine learning models often relies on \emph{inductive bias}.
+Such bias can be introduced in two main ways: (a) A \emph{structural} bias constrains possible interactions between variables, dimensions, or inputs, for example to disentangle generative factors \citep{locatello, higgins, disentanglement, Yang2020, bengio2019} or to estimate the effect of an intervention \citep{Shalit2017, louizos2017}. (b) A \emph{functional} bias restricts the class of functions that can be learned, such as convolution for vision tasks \citep{lecun3}, regularization for smoothness \citep{Goyal2020}, or translation equivariance \citep{se3transformer}.
+Functional biases also project inputs into specialized spaces, e.g. for registration in medical images \citep{Friedman2023} or DAG-based emotion prediction \citep{Shen2021}.

-Our contributions primarily fall under the first category: structural inductive bias.
-Within this category, examples of models which build structural inductive bias directly into the fitting process for the purposes of estimating a causal effect have been presented in the form of multi-task deep neural networks \cite{Shalit2017, Shi2019} and Variational AutoEncoders \cite{kingma, Louizos2017b, Zhang2020, Vowels2020b}, and variations of these methods have been used with different objective functions, including adversarial \cite{Yoon2018} and semi-parametric / efficient influence function \cite{Shi2019, VowelsFreeLunch2022} objectives for causal inference.
-Besides neural network based approaches, Structural Equation Modeling \cite{Kline2005} and its non-linear variants \cite{Kelava2014, Umbach2017, vanKesteren2022} represent popular solutions for estimating causal effects within DGP embedded within a set of equations, some of which have the added benefit of providing statistical inference (confidence intervals, standard errors, etc.).
-It is worth nothing that it is possible to design estimators which yield unbiased estimates of causal effects and which simply integrate predictive models (such as MultiLayer Perceptrons or a Random Forests \cite{breiman2001}).
-This requires a careful selection of predictor variables according to, for example, the backdoor criterion \cite{Pearl2009}.
+Our work falls under the first category.
+Structural inductive bias has been integrated into neural models for causal inference via multi-task deep networks \citep{Xia2021, Kocaoglu2017, Shalit2017, Shi2019}, Variational Autoencoders \citep{kingma, Louizos2017b, Zhang2020, Vowels2020b}, and variants with adversarial \citep{Yoon2018} or semi-parametric objectives \citep{Shi2019, VowelsFreeLunch2022}.
+Beyond neural networks, Structural Equation Modeling \citep{Kline2005} and non-linear extensions \citep{Kelava2014, Umbach2017, vanKesteren2022} remain popular for causal effect estimation, with the added benefit of statistical inference.
+Unbiased estimators can also be obtained by combining predictive models such as MLPs or Random Forests \citep{breiman2001} with careful predictor selection based on the backdoor criterion \citep{Pearl2009}.